Vaibhav-G-Parmar/WebDevProjects/README.md

 # WebDevBootcampProjects
-This repo contains projects created in Web Development Bootcamp
+This repo contains projects which showcases understanding and utilization of web dev conepts